 - Coelution of peaks Coelution can have the same appearance as a peak shape issue and look like a peak is broadening, shouldering, fronting or tailing.
 Thus, it is important to confirm, that you are observing a peak shape issue rather than two peaks coeluting, such as two distinct compounds or the target analyte in and its degradation product.
-Injecting a standard of only one compound is a good way to confirm a peak shape issue - Check the connections to the column Changes to the tubing, such as poor connections, changes in length or internal diameter can cause performance effects
+Injecting a standard of only one compound is a good way to confirm a peak shape issue. - Check the connections to the column Changes to the tubing, such as poor connections, changes in length or internal diameter can cause performance effects.

-Peak shape - Fronting
+Peak Shape - Fronting

 - Column overloading Injection volume overloading or mass overloading can result in fronting.
-To eliminate this, try lowering your injection volume or sample concentration to see if the peak shape improves - Phase collapse Generally accompanied with a loss of retention.
-This is caused by using the column in a higher aqueous mobile phase than is compatible with the column.
-Flushing the column with 100% acetone or acetonitrile should reverse this effect - Solvent compatibility If the analytes has a higher affinity to the injection solvent than the mobile phase, peak fronting can occur.
-To avoid this, match your sample diluent to the starting mobile phase conditions - Physical damage It is possible that the column could be damaged, if you have attempted all above mentioned troubleshooting without success, please contact us
+To eliminate this, try lowering your injection volume or sample concentration to see if the peak shape improves - Injection solvent If the analytes has a higher affinity to the injection solvent than the mobile phase, peak fronting can occur.
+To avoid this, match your sample diluent to the starting mobile phase conditions - Physical damage It is possible that the column could be damaged, if you have attempted all above mentioned troubleshooting without success.
+Please contact us